Panthenol

 Panthenol (also called pantothenol) is the alcohol analog of pantothenic acid (vitamin B5), and is thus a provitamin of B5.
 In organisms, it is quickly oxidized to pantothenic acid.
 It is a viscous transparent liquid at room temperature.
-Panthenol is used in pharmaceutical and cosmetic products as a moisturizer and to improve wound healing.
+Panthenol is used in pharmaceutical and children's products as a moisturizer and to hasten wound healing.

-Uses

-In pharmaceuticals, cosmetics, and personal-care products, panthenol is a moisturizer and humectant, used in ointments, lotions, shampoos, nasal sprays, eye drops, lozenges, and cleaning solutions for contact lenses.

-In ointments it is used for the treatment of sunburns, mild burns, minor skin injuries, and disorders (in concentrations of up to 2–5%).
-It improves hydration, reduces itching and inflammation of the skin, improves skin elasticity, and accelerates epidermal wounds' rate of healing.
-For this purpose, it is sometimes combined with allantoin.

-It binds to the hair shaft readily, so, it is a common component of commercial shampoos and hair conditioners (in concentrations of 0.1–1%).
-It coats the hair and seals its surface, lubricating the hair shaft and giving it a shiny appearance.

-It is also recommended by tattoo artists as a post-tattooing moisturising cream.

 Adverse effects

-Panthenol is generally well tolerated.
-In rare cases, skin irritation and contact allergies have been reported.
+Panthenol is generally well-tolerated.
+In rare cases, skin irritation causing contact dermatitis and contact allergies have been reported.

 Pharmacology

 Panthenol readily penetrates into the skin and mucous membranes (including the intestinal mucosa), where it is quickly oxidized to pantothenic acid.
 Pantothenic acid is extremely hygroscopic.
 It is also used in the biosynthesis of coenzyme A, which plays a role in a wide range of enzymatic reactions and in cell growth.

 Physical and chemical properties

 Panthenol is an odourless, slightly bitter, highly viscous, transparent, and colourless liquid at room temperature, but salts of pantothenic acid (for example sodium pantothenate) are powders that are typically white.
 It is easily soluble in water and alcohol, moderately soluble in diethyl ether, soluble in chloroform (1:100), in propylene glycol, and slightly soluble in glycerin.

 Panthenol's expanded chemical formula is HO–CH2–C(CH3)2–CH(OH)–CONH–CH2CH2CH2–OH.